 Commitment to the Community

-In October 2022, PAINE SCHWARTZ PARTNERS hosted our first annual “No Obstacles – A Race for the Warriors” event to benefit Hope For The Warriors® (HFTW), a national nonprofit that provides resources and services to veterans and military families.
+In October 2023, PAINE SCHWARTZ PARTNERS hosted our second annual “No Obstacles – A Race for the Warriors” event to benefit Hope For The Warriors® (HOPE), a national nonprofit that provides resources and services to veterans and military families.

-This 5K/10K race took place on Governor’s Island and featured an obstacle course designed and operated by Spartan Races.
-We appreciate our event sponsors, all those who came out to join us (154 racers and over 25 volunteers), as well as those who supported our event from afar.
+This 5K/10K race took place on Governors Island and featured an obstacle course designed and operated by Spartan Races.
+We appreciate our event sponsors, all 279 racers and 27 volunteers who came out to join us (despite the rain!), as well as those who supported our event from afar.

-Our event raised over $500,000, the largest single event for Hope For The Warriors®.
-We are already preparing for our second annual event for October 2023 and hope that you’ll be able to join us.
+Our event raised over $735,000, the largest single event for Hope For The Warriors®, and topped our 2022 event by over $200,000.
+We look forward to continuing this new annual event in Fall 2024 and hope that you’ll be able to join us.
 In the meantime, you can learn more about Hope For The Warriors® and the programs and services they offer by visiting their website.

 TRANSPARENCY OF SUSTAINABILITY RISK POLICIES